Friedrich Albert Fallou

-Friedrich Albert Fallou (1794–1877) was the German founder of modern soil science.
-While working as a lawyer and tax assessor, Fallou established himself as an independent scientist, a recognized authority in the natural history of farm and forest soil.
-In 1862 he advanced the idea that soil was separate in nature from geology.
-Intent on establishing the study of soils as an independent science, Fallou introduced the term pedology (pedologie).
+Friedrich Albert Fallou (11 November 1794 – 6 September 1877) was a German lawyer who is considered one of the founders of modern soil science.
+While working as a lawyer and tax assessor, Fallou established himself as an independent scientist and a recognized authority in the natural history of farm and forest soil.
+In 1862, he proposed that soil was separate in nature from geology and, intent on establishing the study of soils as an independent science, Fallou introduced the term pedology (pedologie).

 Life

 Friedrich Albert Fallou came from an aristocratic French Huguenot family.
-He was the son of a judicial bailiff, and spent his childhood in Rochlitz and Grimma, where he was a student at the Gymnasium St. Augustine.
+He was the son of a judicial bailiff, and spent his childhood in Rochlitz and Grimma, where he studied at the Gymnasium St. Augustine.
 He never married.
-From 1814 to 1817 Fallou studied jurisprudence at the University of Leipzig.
-From 1818 to 1824 he worked as a lawyer in Colditz.
-In 1825 he was appointed town clerk of Waldheim and worked as administrative officer at the City Court, and as a land value tax assessor.
-His love of nature turned his attention to soils, which he studied as an independent scholar.
+From 1814 to 1817, Fallou studied jurisprudence at the University of Leipzig.
+From 1818 to 1824, he worked as a lawyer in Colditz.
+In 1825, he was appointed town clerk of Waldheim and worked as an administrative officer at the City Court, and as a land value tax assessor.
+His interest in nature led him to study soils as an independent.
 He also wrote geographic descriptions of Saxon regions and towns, which he published in the journal "Saxonia" under the pseudonym "Baldwin from Eichberg".
-In 1833 he resigned as city clerk and again ran a practice as a lawyer and land evaluator, this time until 1850.
-After that, Fallou devoted himself almost exclusively to geological, mineralogical and pedological studies.
-In 1856 he moved to the Diedenmühle near Waldheim in Saxony, living here as an independent scientist until his death.
+In 1833, he resigned as city clerk and again ran a practice as a lawyer and worked as a land evaluator until 1850.
+After that, Fallou devoted himself almost exclusively to geological, mineralogical, and pedological studies.
+In 1856, he moved to the Diedenmühle near Waldheim in Saxony, living here as an independent scientist until his death.